 Setting the space up to suggest a meeting in progress, we’ll introduce Daniel Comstock, John Ransom, Barnabus and Timothy Hatch, Nathan Skiff, Jabez Swift, Joseph Fuller, Azariah Pratt, Abel Wright, Nathaniel Slosson, Nathaniel Berry, Philip Judd, Thomas Beeman and more, through whom visitors will learn about so many different aspects of colonial life.

 There was very little cash out here, for many reasons which will be addressed in the exhibit.
-Colonists were forced to barter, and quickly ran afoul of the British government which was attempting to control the system, a mistake that ultimately led to the Revolution.
+Colonists were forced to barter and quickly ran afoul of the British government which was attempting to control the system, a mistake that ultimately led to the Revolution.
 But that’s another story, and for the purpose of this exhibit, we will simply examine the complex network of debit and credit that allowed our Founding Families to lead comfortable if simple lives in their new homes.

-Daniel Comstock, Sr, was Kent’s first general shopkeeper, and was quickly joined by several others.
+Daniel Comstock, Sr, was Kent’s first general shopkeeper and was quickly joined by several others.
 They all would have kept meticulous debit and credit records.
-These ledgers are invaluable resources for information about who lived in what area of town, what they were buying, what they were offering in trade, what the value of those commodities was.
+These ledgers are invaluable resources for information about who lived in what area of town, what they were buying, what they were offering in trade, and what the value of those commodities was.
 Abel Wright kept a store down on the Great Plain, most likely near the Patco Station.
 Above is a page from his July 1770 probate inventory.
 It lists the men who owed him money at the time of his death.
 Another page lists the men to whom he owed money.
 Yet another page shows what items he had in stock in his store at the time of his death.
-His customers are by now familiar to the exhibit visitors: Swift, Slosson, Hatch, Mills, Fuller, Comstock, Spooner, St. John, Judd, Geer, Barnum, Pratt, Beebe and more.
+His customers are by now familiar to the exhibit visitors: Swift, Slosson, Hatch, Mills, Fuller, Comstock, Spooner, St. John, Judd, Geer, Barnum, Pratt, Beebe, and more.

 As is the case today, the general store was not only a place where one went to buy and sell goods.
-It was also a place to meet and greet one’s neighbors – to swap gossip and to debate the serious political and religious issues of the day.
+It was also a place to meet and greet one’s neighbors - to swap gossip and debate the serious political and religious issues of the day.
 Though only property owners who had signed the Oath of a Freeman could actually vote, everyone had opinions, and they no doubt shared them here.
-Visitors to this room will get a sense of what was on their minds, from the cruel winter weather, to the threat of smallpox, to the growing frustration with the King of England and the high cost of goods due to his tariffs.
-News of deaths, or births, of marriages would be celebrated.
+Visitors to this room will get a sense of what was on their minds, from the cruel winter weather to the threat of smallpox, to the growing frustration with the King of England and the high cost of goods due to his tariffs.
+News of deaths, or births, of marriages, would be celebrated.
 Perhaps tips on dealing with ailing livestock would be offered by one framer to another.
 It was undoubtedly a lively place.

 But Abel came back to town 15 years later to find a more open-minded citizenry in a town that had survived the challenge and had firmly established much of the activity and tradition that is familiar to us today.
 Three churches thrive, we still have a board of selectmen, a town clerk, a town moderator and more.
 We support our public school and maintain our highways through taxation, and come together to help each other in times of need.
 Many direct descendants of the Comstocks, Skiffs, Fullers, Roots and other settlers are still here today – testimony to the success of their forebears!